ajaxxxxxxxx/ajaxxxxxxxx.github.io/_06BoneVoyage/3-BasicCMD.md

 - `/msg [player]`: Message a player privately
 - `/tpa [player]`, `/tpah [player]`, & `/tpaccept`: Request to teleport to a player or request they teleport to you.
 Then accept said request.
 - `/warp [name]`: Allows you to warp to any of our created warps
+- `/rtp`: Randomly teleport to a location in the wilderness

 ### **MCMMO Player Commands**
 - `/stats`: View your current stats